-- 1. The School's main issues of concern raised by students, staff and parents in the school climate surveys and based on other relevant information are the following: - Ensuring that students can report incidents of bullying safely and in a way that minimizes the possibility of reprisal; - Class assembly to define bullying; - Respectful relationships defined. - 2.
-The School's areas of focus with respect to the physical environment are: - Ensuring supervision of students inside the school and on school property; - Ensure students feel safe in classroom, bus and yard; - Promote an open culture where students feel heard and valued - 3.
-The School's current processes for reporting on, responding to, supporting, and following up on issues are as follows: - Use of the Board's Caring and Safe Catholic School Administrative Procedures; - Reports from students; - Case conferences with families. - Weekly meetings with support staff - 4.
-Based on a review of the school climate survey results and other relevant information, the following areas have shown success/improvement: - Students feel the teachers care for them and want to keep them safe - Students are using self regulation tools and strategies - 5.
-Based on the school climate survey and other relevant data, the School proposes the following action plan to address areas requiring improvement: - Our school data consistently demonstrated that our students struggle with prosocial behaviour.
-To address this gap, our school will continue with intentional teaching of manners and etiquette over the PA during morning announcements and in the classroom.
-Our school will continue to communicate to parents and caregivers the norms we are expecting on the school yard (kind language and actions expected).
-Classrooms are tracking kindness and then working collectively for a positive activity for the students.
-This is helping to form a positive classroom culture.
+- 1. The School's main issues of concern raised by students, staff and parents in the school climate surveys and based on other relevant information are addressed by the following: - Ensuring that students, parents, and staff have a common understanding of bullying and positive conflict resolution strategies. - Ensuring that students can report incidents of bullying safely and in a way that minimizes the possibility of reprisal. - 2.
+The School's areas of focus with respect to the physical environment are: - Ensuring supervision of students inside the school and on school property. - Ensuring students, parents, and staff are knowledgeable of our school rules and permitted areas both inside the school and on school property. - 3.
+The School's current processes for reporting on, responding to, supporting, and following up on issues are as follows: - Use of the Board's Caring and Safe Catholic School Administrative Procedures; - Students and parents will inform staff of issues. - Staff will respond to all reported information in a way that supports the needs, development, and rights of all students involved. - Supports may involve Board personnel and/or community agencies. - 4.
+Based on a review of the school climate survey results and other relevant information, the following areas have shown success/improvement: - Students feeling that they have someone at school who consistently provides encouragement and can be turned to for advice. - Students feeling that they have someone at home or in their community who consistently provides encouragement and can be turned to for advice. - Students feeling teachers are responsive to their needs and encourage independence with a democratic approach. - The school staff emphasizes academic skills and hold high expectations for all students to succeed.

+- 5. Based on the school climate survey and other relevant data, the School proposes the following action plan to address areas requiring improvement: - Staff will discuss problems and reinforce positive conflict resolution strategies during morning meetings and restorative justice circles. - Continue to include elements of the school's code of conduct in monthly newsletters. - Ensure students, parents, and staff have a common definition of bullying and awareness of our school's policy through regular and on-going communication.